Stop ABA being taught to psychology students and ban ABA altogether #actuallyautistic

 In line with the notion that autistic voices don’t matter highlighted by ABA, most organisations such as Autism Speaks, Autism Awareness Australia, or Aspect Australia, have little to no autistic individuals working or being consulted at a decisional level, which is unacceptable.
 Those organisations also promote ABA and/or PBS (positive behaviour support, which is ABA rebranded) with a blatant disregard for what the autistic community has to say about them.

 Sensory sensitivity and emotional intensity (dysregulation) in autism are rooted in neurobiology: amygdala, hypothalamus, hippocampus, patterns of myelination affecting conduction speed, complex dendritic branching, synaptic pruning, connectivity across lobes, and so forth.
 The ways autistics respond to environmental stimuli reflect an acute sensitivity, both sensory and emotional, based in atypical physiological mechanisms.
-Therefore, the behaviour is inherently intertwined with neurobiology.
-ABA, then, is essentially similar to continuously telling someone with Parkinson’s to stop shaking, or someone with Alzheimer’s to stop forgetting.
-I understand that brain plasticity exists, but brain plasticity will not decrease the size of an amygdala, nor will it affect genetically programmed myelination patterns, dendritic morphology or synaptic pruning.
-ABA addresses the behaviour that results from neurological mechanisms of integration but does not address the distress itself – through, for instance, the teaching of healthy and individualised self-soothing strategies, mindfulness, or tactics to prevent anxiety-provoking sensory overloads (headsets, sunglasses, stress balls).
+Therefore, the behaviour is inherently intertwined with neurobiology and environmental stimulation.
+ABA addresses the behaviour that results from neurological mechanisms of integration related to environmental cues but does not address the underying distress itself – through, for instance, the teaching of healthy and individualised self-soothing strategies, mindfulness, or tactics to prevent anxiety-provoking sensory overloads (headsets, sunglasses, stress balls).
 As such, ABA is essentially forcing autistics to internalise inevitable feelings of distress for the convenience of neurotypicals (non-autistics) around them: improvement for who and at what cost?
+Masking (or camouflaging) is a prime factor involved in the high prevalence of suicide among autistics.

-We need, in the future, to have the autistic community (comprising exclusively diagnosed or self-diagnosed autistics, not non-autistic third parties or carers) represented, consulted and allowed a right of veto on the wide implementation of therapies aimed at autistics.
+We need, in the future, to have the autistic community represented, consulted and allowed a right of veto on the wide implementation of therapies aimed at autistics.
 This is the only way abuses of power by the healthcare system like illustrated by ABA can be prevented.
 In addition, insurance schemes such as NDIS need to stop being complicit through the funding of ABA in the context of autism.
-There are plenty of non-harmful alternatives that aren’t overwhelmingly condemned by the autistic community, and these should be funded instead.
+There are plenty of non-harmful alternatives that aren’t overwhelmingly condemned by the autistic community, and these should be funded instead: occupational therapy, speech therapy, mindfulness, trauma-informed acceptance and commitment therapy, art therapy, and so forth.

 No amount of programming will transform a MacOS into a Windows computer (or an Android into an iPhone), and vice versa.
 A MacOS isn’t designed to operate exactly like a Windows computer, just like an autistic’s brain isn’t designed to behave like a non-autistic’s.
 While different, both have a diverse set of strengths and weaknesses.
-As such, wouldn’t it be more logical to use a more holistic approach to human functioning that is strengths-based in order to mitigate challenges (i.e. acceptance and commitment therapy, mindfulness, creative arts therapy, DIR-FloorTime) rather than annihilate individuality altogether through arbitrary and dehumanising behavioural conditioning?
-New mental health professionals need to be trained better in allowing autistic individuals to flourish and thrive through acceptance, support, accommodation, and inclusion, not behaviourally reprogram them through the cruel repression of adaptive coping mechanisms aimed at subjective ‘normalisation’.
+As such, wouldn’t it be more logical to use a more holistic approach to human functioning that is strengths-based in order to mitigate challenges rather than annihilate individuality altogether through arbitrary and dehumanising behavioural compliance-based conditioning?

 Here are some valuable and insightful sources: